In our Transamerica life insurance review below, we provide ratings, product offerings and quotes for the Transamerica Life Insurance Company.

 - Transamerica Advisors Life Insurance Company

 As of July 1999, Transamerica became a subsidiary of Aegon N.V. – a leading provider of life insurance, pensions, and asset management that traces its original roots back to 1844, and now has operations in more than 20 countries and serves more than 26 million customers.
 As of June 2017, Aegon N.V. managed more than EUR 815 billion.

 Transamerica Life Insurance Review

 Transamerica is also recognized for its financial strength – particularly when it comes to life insurance products.
 For example, as of year-end 2016, Transamerica Life Insurance Company held roughly $1,055 billion of insurance in force.
 This arm of the company holds nearly $131,800 million in assets and more than $6,048 million of total capital and surplus.
-Transamerica Life Insurance Company is licensed to sell its products in all states (except for New York), as well as in the District of Columbia.
+The Transamerica Life Insurance Company is licensed to sell its products in all states (except for New York), and District of Columbia.

 In addition to helping its customers with protecting what is most important to them, Transamerica is also well renowned for its many sponsorships.
 These include the American Heart Association, Habitat for Humanity, the Alzheimer’s Association, the PGA / LPGA and the American Junior Golf Association.